Caleb & Brown

 Acceptability - For something to store value, people need to recognise and accept that it’s worth something.

-There are currently thousands of individuals and vendors accepting Bitcoin payments globally and thousands of other small businesses taking payments and donations with Bitcoin.
-You can also Buy and Sell Bitcoin for other cryptocurrencies at Brokerages like Caleb & Brown, which provide a 24/7 service to match your needs.
+There are currently thousands of individuals and businesses – small and large – accepting Bitcoin payments, including the Miami Dolphins to AMC and Pizza Hut.
+You can also swap Bitcoin for other cryptocurrencies at Brokerages like Caleb & Brown, which provide a 24/7 service to match your needs.

 History of Bitcoin